 7 large chili’s

-2-3 chili padi (small, string chili) to taste
+2-3 chili padi (small, extra hot chili) to taste

 4 cloves of garlic